kuoweien/Stress_Detection_Model/README.md

 # Feature extraction
 ## ECG (HRV)
-14 numbers heart rate variability (HRV) features extracted from ECG 7 from the time domain, and 7 from the frequency domain
+14 numbers heart rate variability (HRV) features extracted from ECG.

+7 from the time domain, and 7 from the frequency domain.

 | N  | Symbol | Feature description |
 |  ----  | ----  | ---- |